gustaveroussy/EaCoN/README.md

     - _**S1_ASCATprofile.png**_ : shows a graphical representation of the final segmented TCN and ASCN profiles
     - _**S1_rawprofile.png**_ : shows a graphical representation of the raw (uncorrected) segmented TCN and ASCN profiles
     - _**S1_Rorschach.clown.png**_ : shows a graphical representation of BAF vs L2R of probes, by chromosome, with a coloration corresponding to CN levels.
     - _**S1_TCNvsL2R.png**_ : shows a graphical representation of the comparison of the TCN and L2R values of each segment, clustered by TCN level.
-This is usefull to identify some mistakes in the TCN modelization.
+This is usefull to identify mistakes in the TCN modelization.
     - _**S1_gamma0.xx.cn**_ : contains the TCN and ASCN segmentation results in a non-standard format derived the CBS format
     - _**S1_gamma0.xx_model.txt**_ : Contains the ploidy, cellularity and model statistics